Mihara/x1c3tool/manual/manual.md

   Yes, I had to go fish for the manuals to the other related devices to find that important tidbit.
 * `Manual` checkbox makes the device send out a beacon once the PTT is *released* on the microphone that is plugged into the device itself, i.e. immediately once you finish talking.
 Being an external device, X1C3 can't change the frequency to do it, so this is generally only suitable for using in situations where you have a repeater that handles reception of APRS packets on its own frequency, i.e. [what MIC-E data format was originally intended for][MIC-E].
 However, you might want to rig up a button just for the convenience of being able to beacon on command without doing something more complicated.
 * `Time` sets the maximum time between packets. `Smart` plus a `Time` of, say, 300 seconds is reasonable. `Time` on its own will beacon once every given number of seconds.
-* `Queue` is pretty bizarre, because this beaconing frequency algorithm doesn't intersect with any other one.
+* `Queue` is pretty bizarre, because this beaconing frequency algorithm works in parallel with every other one.
 If you select this, the device will beacon once every minute, at the specified number of seconds plus one, based on the GPS clock.
-I'm really at a loss why did anyone want this.
-This will coexist with `Time` mode.
+I'm really at a loss why did anyone want this, since on the public APRS frequency you are strongly advised against doing anything of the sort.

 APRS packet settings for beaconing are also in Section **3**:

 * `Path1` and `Path2` describe the digipeater path applied to the packets the device generates.
 Which APRS digipeater path to use is [a more involved discussion than this manual can accommodate](http://www.wa8lmf.net/DigiPaths/index.htm), but the reasonable default is `WIDE1`, `1`, `WIDE2`, `1`, which will translate to `WIDE1-1,WIDE2-1` and means "ask the local area digipeaters to repeat it once, and ask the wide area digipeaters to repeat it once too."
 Depending on digipeater activity in your area, you might want something else.
 Setting a faux-SSID dropdown to 0 disables the corresponding path component.
 Unfortunately, this means you can't have a path component without a SSID at all, though you can, for example, have just `WIDE2-1` as your digipeater path.
 * `Type` is the APRS data type identifier, described in the [protocol specification][APRS] on page 17.
 The factory default is `!`, i.e. that the beacon is a position without timestamp, which additionally indicates the device has no messaging capability.
 I don't know if anything seriously pays attention to the APRS data type in this day and age, but if you use the device as a tracker-plus-TNC, you might want to put `=` in that field.
 This will be ignored if you use `MIC-E`, as in that case, the data type identifier field is repurposed.
 * `MIC-E` checkbox enables [MIC-E compression][MIC-E], which packages the positioning data into otherwise less-relevant fields in the packet data structure and shortens the packet considerably.
 The nearby dropdown allows you to select a MIC-E status.
 If you don't enable this, [APRSDroid](https://aprsdroid.org/) in particular will display course, speed and altitude as part of the message itself, *(with no space between the start of the text message and the end of the speed/course/altitude data, too)* but I think it's actually APRSDroid parsing them wrong here.
 On the other hand, MIC-E compression is reported to be responsible for [data corruption in certain parts of the APRS network using archaic software](https://owenduffy.net/blog/?p=2326), so depending on where you are, you might want this off.
 * `Icon 1` and `Icon 2` allow you to select which APRS icon your beacon will be represented with.
 You can find the description of what they mean on page 90 of the [APRS protocol spec][APRS].
-A more human-readable description can be found in [this APRS symbols list](https://www.aprsdirect.com/symbol/list) -- just remember that in the X1C3 software, the Code column of that table is on the right, and the Table ID column is on the left -- so `/`, `[` means an icon of a human. `Icon 1` pair of fields is the default beacon icon.
+A more human-readable description can be found in [this APRS symbols list](https://www.aprsdirect.com/symbol/list) -- just remember that in the X1C3 software, the Code column of that table is on the right, and the Table ID column is on the left -- so `/`, `[` means an icon of a human.

+  `Icon 1` pair of fields is the default beacon icon.
 The `Icon 2` pair, with an accompanying field of a number of seconds, will be sent if the device detects you were stationary for that number of seconds or longer -- defaulting to 180.
 By default, the second icon is a "parking" sign.
 If you don't want this feature, just set identical icons.
+Be aware that when using GPS power saving (described below) it's likely that positioning precision will suffer, and your device will be considered always moving, so you'll never see the second icon.

 Other important settings in Section **3**: